Reviews You Can Rely On

 Credit: Scott Ring

 Most of the models we tested are compatible with your favorite hydration bladder in various ways.
 Whether you prefer to drink from a bottle or a hose is a question of personal preference.
 However, hydration aficionados avow that you'll stay better hydrated if you can take small sips of water more frequently from a hose without having to stop and drink from a bottle.
 Luckily, many of the packs we tested make it easy to use a bladder.
-They are handy for sports that require the use of your hands, like paddle boarding, biking, and even hiking with trekking poles.
+They are handy for sports that require using your hands, like paddle boarding, biking, and even hiking with trekking poles.

 daypack womens - the venture pal packs up small, into its own pocket, making it the...